wangyanzu/ocsp-proxy/README.md

 To find out your ocsphost, as far as I know:

-   openssl x509 -in certificate.crt -noout -text | grep OCSP
+   openssl x509 -noout -ocsp_uri -in example.com.crt

 (use the domain without scheme)